Share Work Items

 To access work items by using this kind of link, team members must have read access to the work item database as specified in the "Required permissions" section previously in this topic.

 A: Yes.
 You can permanently remove work items from the TFS database by using the witadmin destroywi command.
 Work items whose state is set to Closed, Done, or Removed remain in the database and can be reactivated.
-Permanently removed work items can’t be restored nor reactivated.
+Permanently deleted work items can’t be restored or reactivated.